timosaikkonen/PayPal-iOS-SDK-PhoneGap/README.md

 // for simplicity we have defined a simple buyButton in our index.html
 // `<button id="buyButton" disabled>Buy Now!</button>`
-// and we defined a simple onclick function in our `deviceready` event var buyButton = document.getElementById("buyButton");
+// and we defined a simple onclick function in our `deviceready` event.
+// See PayPalMobilePGPlugin.js for full API documentation.

+// preconnect to PayPal to prepare the device for processing payments. window.plugins.PayPalMobile.prepareForPayment("YOUR_PRODUCTION_CLIENT_ID", "YOUR_SANDBOX_CLIENT_ID");

+// set envrionment you want to use window.plugins.PayPalMobile.setEnvironment("PayPalEnvironmentSandbox");

+var buyButton = document.getElementById("buyButton");
 buyButton.onclick = function(e) {

-  // See PayPalMobilePGPlugin.js for full documentation
-  // set envrionment you want to use window.plugins.PayPalMobile.setEnvironment("PayPalEnvironmentNoNetwork");

   // create a PayPalPayment object, usually you would pass parameters dynamically var payment = new PayPalPayment("1.99", "USD", "Awesome saws");

+  // Create a configuration object.
+See PayPalMobilePGPugin.js for valid properties. var configuration = { merchantName: "Saws R Us", rememberUser: true };

   // define a callback when payment has been completed var completionCallback = function(proofOfPayment) {
     // TODO: Send this result to the server for verification;